An $L^\infty$-variational problem involving the Fractional Laplacian: Proof of the main results

 In particular, the function $g_p+h_p\in L^1(\R^n)$ satisfies

-Hence, $g_p+h_p$ is a very weak solution to the Dirichlet problem for the Fractional Laplacian in $\Om$ (w.r.t. its own boundary data).
+Hence, $g_p+h_p$ is a very weak solution to the Fractional Laplace problem in $\Om$ (w.r.t. its own Dirichlet boundary data).
 By repeating the same argument of Section \ref{subs: PDE derivation}, elliptic estimates imply that $g_p+h_p$ is actually a classical solution.
 In particular, for every ball $B\Subset\Om$, there exists $\sigma\in(0,1)$ such that

-for some constant $C=C(\sigma,n,s,B)>0$ independent of $p$ (we are using the $L^1$-bound of $g_p$ and that $v_p\rightharpoonup u$ weakly in $ \mathscr{L}^{2s,q}_{w,u_0}(\Om)$ for any $q\geq1$).
+for some constant $C=C(\sigma,n,s,B)>0$ independent of $p$ (we are using the $L^1$-bound of $g_p$ and that $v_p\rightharpoonup u$ weakly in $ \mathscr{L}^{2s,q}_{w,u_0}(\Om)$ for any $q>1$).
 Since $h_p\to0$ in $W^{s,q}(\R^n)$ as $p\to\infty$, we have $g_p\to g_\infty$ locally uniformly as $p\to\infty$, for some $g_\infty\in L^1(\Om)$, up to passing to a subsequence.
 One can guarantee the analiticity of $g_\infty$ as we did for $f_\infty$ in Section \ref{subs: PDE derivation}, since it is the restriction to $\Om$ of an $s$-harmonic measure $\nu\in \mathcal M(\R^n)$ in $\Om$ (the limit measure of $g_p$).
 Furthermore, as in Lemma \ref{non triv lemma}, we can prove that $g_\infty\not\equiv0$, since the same argument holds even if $(-\Delta)^s g_p\rightharpoonup0$ in the sense of distributions only (which is guaranteed by \eqref{EL for vp}).
 Finally, since $a_p\to e_\infty$ as $p\to\infty$, we can pass to the limit in \eqref{gp} exactly as we did for $f_p$, obtaining \eqref{PDE u} with $f=g_\infty$. \end{proof} We conclude the section with showing the uniqueness of minimisers of $E_\infty$.
 Consider two minimisers $u_1,u_2\in\mathcal{W}_{u_0}^{2s,\infty}(\Om)$.
 Then, thanks to Lemma \ref{necessity of PDE} they both satisfy

 Now, notice that the average $\frac{u_1+u_2}{2}\in\mathcal{W}_{u_0}^{2s,\infty}(\Om)$.
 Hence, we have

 On the other hand, the triangle inequality gives

 Therefore, we obtain